aadarsh-patel/decoding_text_effect/README.md

 ## refreshDuration and eachCount

 The `refreshDuration` is an optional argument that is having a default value of `Duration(milliseconds: 60)`.
-Shorter the value refreshDuration, faster will be the effect and hence decreasing the duration of effect. `refreshDuration` is also the time gap between two consecutive `setState()` function calls.
+Shorter the value of refreshDuration, faster will be the effect and hence decreasing the duration of effect. `refreshDuration` is also the time gap between two consecutive `setState()` function calls.

 The `eachCount` is also an optional argument that is having a default value of `5`.
 It is the number of random characters that will be shown before showing the original character and then moving on to decode next character and this cycles repeat until the completion of effect.